Kevin Sinfield makes rugby union move as Leicester defence coach

 “The vast and unique experience that Kevin will bring to our coaching means he is a great addition to our team.
 He is a serial winner and an inspirational character who possesses the hard-working and tough qualities we want at Leicester Tigers.”

+He later had a brief stint in rugby union with Yorkshire Carnegie before taking up a position with the Rugby Football League.
+He returned to the Rhinos in his current capacity in 2018.

+He feels it is now time to move in a different direction after admitting he did not enjoy the administrative elements of his job.

-Sinfield had earlier announced his departure from Leeds and said: “This has been one of the hardest decisions of my career.
+Sinfield said: “This has been one of the hardest decisions of my career.
+It has been something I’ve agonised over.
+I probably started reflecting in December and it’s taken me a number of months.

-“It has been a privilege to return to the club and help take us forward into the future.
-I love the club and the people I work with but I feel now is the right time for a new challenge.”
+“But (the job) has become very political, a lot of bureaucracy, a lot of red tape, and in and around that has been a difficult 18 months for everyone.

+“It has very much changed my role to administration, and not enjoyable administration.
+It’s become a role where I get no job satisfaction from whatsoever.